security-as-code/rampart-spec/README.md

 ## Function

 The function is the main target of the **Given (Condition)** step.
 It identifies the exact method of the exact class that we would like to apply the patch to.
-As an example, if we wanted our Rampart Patch rule to target the constructor for `java.net.URI(String str)` the `function` would be written as follows.
+As an example, if we wanted our Rampart Patch rule to target the constructor for `java.net.URI(String str)` the `function` would be written as follows:

 `function("java/net/URI.<init>(Ljava/lang/String;)V")`